Adam Rosales: Cleveland Indians

 On March 27, 2018, Rosales signed a minor league contract with the Cleveland Indians.
 The Indians purchased Rosales's contract on September 4.
 He appeared in 13 games for the Indians, hitting .211 with one home run and two RBI.
 He was granted free agency on October 29.

 Minnesota Twins

 On February 8, 2019, Rosales signed a minor league deal with the Twins that included an invitation to spring training.
 He was released on March 22, but re-signed with the Twins on March 26, and opened the season with the Triple–A Rochester Red Wings.

 Cleveland Indians (second stint)

 On May 4, 2019, Rosales was traded to the Cleveland Indians in exchange for cash considerations.
 In 56 games for the Triple—A Columbus Clippers, he batted .215/.270/.360 with seven home runs and 19 RBI.
 Rosales elected free agency following the season on November 4.

-Post–playing career
+Coaching career

 On November 5, 2019, Rosales was hired by the Oakland Athletics as a minor league coach.

 Prior to the 2024 season, he was named the hitting coach for the rookie–level Arizona Complex League Athletics.
+On February 6, 2026, he was announced as the team's base-running coach.